Ertugrulmutlu/OpenAnima/README.md

 ## Overview

 OpenAnima is a lightweight Windows desktop app for running local 2D visual assets as independent overlay windows.
-It is built for desktop pets, animated GIF overlays, pixel-art characters, sticker-like images, sprite animations, small HUD widgets, and experimental desktop customization.
+It is built for desktop pets, animated GIF overlays, APNG animations, WebM video overlays, pixel-art characters, sticker-like images, sprite animations, small HUD widgets, and experimental desktop customization.

 Each overlay can be moved, scaled, hidden, locked, made click-through, kept on top, and restored on the next launch.
 OpenAnima stores its runtime state locally and does not require an online service.

+OpenAnima is not only a GIF player.
+It is a small desktop overlay engine with an asset library, metadata setup workflow, active overlay inspector, diagnostics, recovery tools, and support for multiple 2D asset formats.

 The package version is defined in `openanima_app/version.py` and exposed as: